sophgo/sophon-sail/docs/source_en/module_python/sail.Bmcv.rst

     The imaginary part of the input signal.

 * real_input: bool
-    Indicates whether the output signal is real; false for complex, true for real.
+    Indicates whether the output signal is real; False for complex, True for real.

 * normalize: bool
     Whether to normalize the output.